An Introduction to Node.js

 Now let’s have a look at the code.

 We start by requiring Node’s native HTTP module.
 We then use its createServer method to create a new web server object, to which we pass an anonymous function.
-This function will be invoked for every new connection that is made to the server.
+This function will be invoked for every new connection that’s made to the server.

 The anonymous function is called with two arguments (